carlescliment/handy-tests-bundle/README.md

 Execute `php composer.phar update carlescliment/handy-tests-bundle`

 ### Important note:
-Thanks to [@franmomu][franmomu], this bundle is currently under major improvements and needs the doc to be updated.
-Please, stick to the previous version until finished.
+Thanks to [@franmomu][franmomu], this bundle has been significantly improved.
+If you are currently using it and don't have time to make the changes needed, please stick to the previous version.

     "require": {
         "carlescliment/handy-tests-bundle": "1.0.x-dev"